Fowlerma32/cat-adventure/README.md

 `/assets` Contains all art for the game
-`/scenes` Contains all Godot scenes which include the visual aspects of the game and game elements `/scripts` Contains the scripts necessary to combine and handle elements of the game `/Dialogues` Contains the dialogue for NPCs and questlines
+`/scenes` Contains all Godot scenes which include the visual aspects of the game and game elements `/scripts` Contains the scripts necessary to combine and handle elements of the game `/addons` Contains the Dialogue Manager addon created by Nathan Hoad.
+Used for NPC dialogues in the game `/Dialogues` Contains the dialogue for NPCs and quests `/Fonts` Contains fonts used in the UI
+`/README.md` The current read me file

 **Features:**
   - Explore different maps